spring-attic/spring-security-oauth/docs/oauth1.md

 The OAuth 1.0 consumer logic is responsible for (1) obtaining an OAuth 1 access token and (2) signing requests for OAuth 1 protected resources.
 OAuth for Spring Security provides a request filter for acquiring the access token, a request filter for ensuring that access to certain URLs is locked down to a set of acquired access token, and utilities for making a request for a protected resource.
-A consumer must be responsible for maintaing a list of protected resources that can be accessed and, like the provider, a consumer must be responsible for managing the OAuth 1.0 tokens.
+A consumer must be responsible for maintaining a list of protected resources that can be accessed and, like the provider, a consumer must be responsible for managing the OAuth 1.0 tokens.

 If you were discouraged by the complexity of implementing an OAuth 1.0 provider, take heart.
 Implementation of an OAuth 1.0